MathieuNls/bianca/bianca.md

 Our dataset is composed of 28 different ecosystems including majors open-source contributors such as Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

-## Dependencies analyses {#sec:dependencies}
+## Dependency analysis {#sec:dependencies}

-Figure \ref{fig:dep-graph} presents the complete dependency graph.
+Figure \ref{fig:dep-graph} presents the project dependency graph.
-The dependency graph is composed of 592 nodes and showcases five clusters: yellow, red, green, purple and blue.
+The dependency graph is composed of 592 nodes divided into five clusters shown in yellow, red, green, purple and blue.
-The size of the nodes are proportional to the number of connection from and to the node.
+The size of the nodes in Figure \ref{fig:dep-graph} are proportional to the number of connections from and to the node.

 ![Dependency Graph\label{fig:dep-graph}](media/network.png)

 As depicted by our dependency map, the dependency landscape of the most popular Github repositories is very much interconnected and interdependent.
 Indeed, we have an average of 77 dependencies per projects and, as seen earlier, 592 unique dependencies.
 Meaning that, in average, our 42 repositories share 62 of their 77 dependencies with at least one other repository.
-Table \ref{tab:communities} presents the clusters, computed according to Section \ref{sec:clust}, in terms of centroids, betweenness---which is the metric used by the Girvan–Newman algorithm [@Girvan2002; @Newman2004] algorithm.
-The blue community (or cluster) is dominated by Storm from The Apache Software Foundation.
+Table \ref{tab:communities} presents the clusters, computed using the Girvan–Newman clustering algorithm, in terms of centroids, betweenness.
+The blue cluster (or community) is dominated by Storm [REF] from The Apache Software Foundation.
-Storm is a distributed realtime computation system.
-Druid by Alibaba, the Chinese e-commerce company that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, dominates the yellow cluster.
+Storm is a distributed real-time computation system.
+Druid by Alibaba, the e-commerce company that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, dominates the yellow cluster.
-In recent years, Alibaba has become an active member of the open-source community and make some of its project publicly available.
+In recent years, Alibaba has become an active member of the open-source community and make some of its projects publicly available.
-The red cluster have Hadoop by the Apache Software Foundation as its centroid.
+The red cluster has Hadoop by the Apache Software Foundation as its centroid.
 Hadoop is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
 The green layer is dominated by the Persistence project of OpenHab.
 OpenHab proposes home automation solutions and the Persistence project is their data access layer.